 A Degree that emphasizes the lesson of harmony.
 This Degree is conferred because ancient custom required that a Mason must be a Past Master in order to be exalted to the Royal Arch.
-In some Grand Jurisdictions this Degree is conferred upon all sitting Masters of the Blue Lodge.
-The Degree confers no actual rank upon the recipient, but is exemplified to maintain the ancient custom.
+In some Grand Jurisdictions, this Degree is conferred upon all sitting Masters of the Blue Lodge.
+The Degree confers no actual rank upon the recipient but is exemplified to maintain the ancient custom.

 A Degree that emphasizes the lesson of reverence.
 This Degree is centered on the dedication of the Temple after its completion, particularly the consecration of the Sanctum Sanctorum and the descent of the Host into the Temple.
-It is complimentary to the Mark Master Degree and completes the symbolic lessons introduced in that Degree.
+It is complementary to the Mark Master Degree and completes the symbolic lessons introduced in that Degree.

 The completion of the Master Mason Degree and the summit of the original Degrees of the Blue Lodge as practiced in the Antients Lodges of England before 1820.
 The Degree explains the origins of the Substitute Word found in the Master Mason Degree, the recovery of the Ineffable Word, and its concealment within the Royal Arch Word.
 This Degree, together with the Master Mason Degree, may have once been exemplified as one large or "super" Degree, with the Master Mason Degree explaining the loss of the Master's Word and the Royal Arch explaining the recovery of the Master's Word.
 The presiding body is a Chapter, and the presiding officer is a High Priest (titled Excellent).